Genymobile/genymotion-kernel/README.md

    kernel with -g; edit arch/i386/Makefile appropriately, then do a "make clean".
 You'll also need to enable CONFIG_PROC_FS (via "make config").

-   After you've rebooted with the new kernel, do "gdb vmlinux /proc/kcore".
+   After you've rebooted with the new kernel, do

+   `"gdb vmlinux /proc/kcore"`.

    You can now use all the usual gdb commands.
 The command to look up the point where your system crashed is "l *0xXXXXXXXX".
-(Replace the XXXes with the EIP value.)
+   *(Replace the XXXes with the EIP value.)*

    gdb'ing a non-running kernel currently fails because gdb (wrongly) disregards the starting offset for which the kernel is compiled.